-If there’s one thing to say about Amantine-Lucile-Aurore Dupin, better known as George Sand, it’s that she was a lady ahead of her time and who never left anyone indifferent to her.
+If there’s one thing to say about Amantine-Lucile-Aurore Dupin, better known as George Sand, it’s that she was ahead of her time.
 Flaubert and Balzac sang her praises; Baudelaire was her critic.
 She wrote novels, memoirs, and plays, and she was notorious for her companionship with prominent men, including the writer Charles Didier, the composer Frederic Chopin, and the writer Prosper Mérimée.
 Among her more famous works are the novels La Mare au Diable, La Petite Fadette, and the autobiographical novel A Winter in Majorca.

 2 George Eliot (1819–1880)